mozilla/bedrock/docs/mozilla-accounts.rst

 ..
 Note::

-    When signing into FxA using this form on a Firefox Desktop browser, it will also activate the `Sync`_ feature.
+    When signing into a Mozilla account using this form on a Firefox Desktop browser, it will also activate the `Sync`_ feature.

-Firefox Account Links
+Mozilla account links
 ---------------------

 Use the ``fxa_button`` helper to create a :abbr:`CTA (Call To Action)` button or link to https://accounts.firefox.com/.